BrettKoenig/ReactReduxIntro/README.md

 2. The store binds together the three principles of redux ([see how to import redux](https://egghead.io/lessons/react-redux-store-methods-getstate-dispatch-and-subscribe)): holds the current application’s state object, lets you dispatch actions, when you create it need to specify the reducer.
 The store has three functions: getState() which returns the current state, dispatch() lets you dispatch actions to change state of action, subscribe() lets you register a callback that redux store will call any time an action has been dispatched so you can update UI to reflect current state.
 First working redux app:<img src="images/image_2.png" alt="Drawing" width="300" />

 in the above, the render is called after each time the store is updated. render() is called once to insert the initial state to innertext on load.

+3. Mutations are not allowed in Redux....
+From https://github.com/tastejs/todomvc/tree/gh-pages/examples/typescript-react: "Note: It's usually better to use immutable data structures since they're easier to reason about and React works very well with them.
+Use map(), filter() and reduce() everywhere instead of mutating the array or items themselves."
+	-For objects use Object.assign() and ...spread
+	-For arrays use concate(), slice(), and ...spread